Have you ever wondered where your website visitors come from?

 In the GA4 dashboard navigate to Reports > Acquisition > Traffic Acquisition.

 Your Traffic Acquisition report may look slightly different, depending on the configuration of your website.
 Don’t worry — the basic channel groups are what we’re paying attention to here.
-Both Universal Analytics and GA4 display a chart with the “Top Channels”, showing the percentages of Users that visited your website from each channel during the time period you currently have selected.
+Both Universal Analytics and GA4 display a chart with the “Top Channels”, showing the number of website sessions attributed to each traffic channel during the time period you currently have selected.

 How Google Analytics groups website traffic into channels